jollygoodcode/emoji-keywords/README.md

 IO.write "emoji-lists", with_skin_colors.join("\n")
 ```

-Then I merge the `emoji-lists` file and `sources.txt`.
+Then I take the keywords from `emoji-lists` and merge with `twemoji-js-v2-unicodes` file.

-Then I put the result in a Ruby class constant:
+Resulting in this `TwemojiJS::MAP` constant:

 ```
 class TwemojiJS